 Royal Observatory Greenwich with iconic red time ball against a cloudy sky.

 Get your booking confirmed instantly

-Explore the historic Royal Observatory Greenwich in London, where you'll step into the birthplace of Greenwich Mean Time and the Prime Meridian.
-Begin your visit at the main entrance with ticket validation, then enjoy a self-guided tour enhanced by an optional free audio guide for additional insights.
-This landmark of scientific discovery has been shaping global navigation and timekeeping since 1675.
+Explore the Royal Observatory Greenwich in London, where you'll step into the birthplace of Greenwich Mean Time and discover the historic Prime Meridian.
+Begin your visit at the main entrance by validating your ticket, then enjoy exploring on your own schedule with a free audio guide to enhance your understanding.
+Founded in 1675, this landmark has been pivotal in shaping global navigation and timekeeping for centuries.

-Discover the stories behind the exhibits through a free multilingual audio guide, also available in British Sign Language.
+Learn about fascinating stories behind various exhibits through a complimentary multilingual audio guide available free of charge and also accessible in British Sign Language.

-Entry ticket to the Royal Observatory Greenwich and the Prime Meridian
+Ticket for entry to the Royal Observatory Greenwich & Prime Meridian

-Entry to Cutty Sark (as per option selected)
+Admission to Cutty Sark available (as per option selected)

-Access to The National Maritime Museum and The Queen's House (as per option selected)
+Access granted to The National Maritime Museum & The Queen's House (as per option selected)

+Royal Observatory Greenwich with iconic red time ball against a cloudy sky.